kimptoc/wowactivityfeed/readme.md

 ## TODO

 locale bits:
-- how to use on client/backbone - need locale files? seems to be partly working, need to remind myself what is done where
+- localise search results
+- eg type/guild etc, do on server
-- and/or backbone view not using i18n?
+- search using specified locale

 - everyone/home page should be mixed locale... but items dont seem to stick to correct locale
 - might be same issue as below, but some fail on mixed page (/ or everyone) but work on own page